 The other most important goals were to review the work on new SEI messages, encoder optimization, and non-normative guidance, and to review other technical input documents.
 Possible needs for corrections to the prior HEVC specification text were also considered.

-The JCT-VC produced X output documents from the meeting (update):
+The JCT-VC produced 3 output documents from the meeting:

-For HEVC SEI message development:

-Draft 3 of annotated regions and fisheye video information SEI messages (JCTVC-AK1012)

-Draft 1 of a shutter interval SEI message (JCTVC-AK1005)
+For HEVC SEI message development, Draft 2 of a shutter interval SEI message (JCTVC-AL1005)

-For HEVC, AVC, and Video CICP text specification maintenance, a description of current errata report items (JCTVC-AK1004)
+For HEVC, AVC, Video CICP, and video code points TR, text specification maintenance, a description of current errata report items (JCTVC-AK1004)

-For non-normative guidance on HEVC encoding practices, Update 12 of the HEVC Model (HM) 16 encoding algorithm description (JCTVC-AK1002)
+For non-normative guidance on HEVC encoding practices, Update 13 of the HEVC Model (HM) 16 encoding algorithm description (JCTVC-AK1002)

-For video code points coordination, Draft 6 toward version 2 of the technical report on usage of video signal type code points (JCTVC-AK1003).

 For the organization and planning of its future work, the JCT-VC established 7 "ad hoc groups" (AHGs) to progress the work on particular subject areas.
-The next four JCT-VC meetings were planned for Fri.
-17 – Fri.
+The next four JCT-VC meetings were planned for Sat.
+18 – Fri.
 24 April 2020 under WG 11 auspices in Alpbach, AT, during Thu.
 25 June – Wed.
 1 July 2020 under ITU-T SG16 auspices in Geneva, CH, during Fri.
 9 – Fri.
 16 October 2020 under WG 11 auspices in Rennes, FR, and during Fri.
 8 – Fri.
 15 January 2021 under WG 11 auspices in Capetown, ZA.

 The document distribution site http://phenix.it-sudparis.eu/jct/ was used for distribution of all documents.